KazutoKiritoKirigaya/styling-myanimelist-exports/README.md

 # MyAnimeList XML Styling

-This is a Python script to apply a custom XSLT stylesheet to an XML file exported from MyAnimeList.net to generate an HTML file with customized styling.
+This is a Python script to apply a custom XSLT stylesheet to an XML file exported from MyAnimeList.net to generate an HTML file with customized styling to match the MyAnimeList site theme.
 The provided XSLT stylesheet will format the anime list data and apply specific CSS styles to the HTML output.

 ## Usage